eugenia1984/english/free_code_camp_english/08-learn-how-to-talk-about-hobbies-and-interests.md

 The Present Perfect Tense can be used with the word **since** to discuss the starting point of ongoing actions or conditions.
 For instance, ``I have liked painting since I was a child``. implies that the speaker began to enjoy painting in their childhood and continues to do so.

 Note: the auxiliary verb have can be contracted to 've.

+### Question form

+Remember, to form questions in the Present Perfect Tense, the sentence structure must be rearranged by changing the position of the subject and the auxiliary verb have.
+The verb in its participle form (in this case, been) is places after the subject.

+For example: ``How long have you been a doctor?``

+---